 Scholarship organization's deadlines are not necessarily the same as UAA deadlines.
-During the peak times of year, Budget Forecasts take between 5-8 business days to process.
+Processing Budget Forecast forms take between 5-8 business days.

 Conditions for Requesting a Change of Dependency Status